PassiveLemon/nix-xl/README.md

   - [x] Automatic library dependencies (Implemented, but not set up for everything)

 Plugins:
+- The core part of these are included in plugins but currently you have to manually add the languages
 - [ ] Evergreen
   - [ ] Need to build the shared objects so we need some derivations
   - [ ] Put Evergreen highlights into their own `/plugins/evergreen_languages` directory and create a lua file to require them (Similar to languages)